marfarma/aarons-no-ssl-flash-upload/readme.txt

 security risks for you, then you can use this plug-in to enable the Flash uploader.

+Note that this plug-in override's WordPress's auth_redirect and wp_validate_auth_cookie functions, and may not work if you are using other plug-ins that override these functions.

 == Changelog ==

+= 1.0.5 =
+* January 4, 2010
+* Updated the auth_redirect function to match changes made in WordPress 2.9.
+  Now requires WordPress 2.9.
+* Minor updates to documentation.

 = 1.0.4 =
 * December 18, 2009